Davenport70/VCR-subnets-research/README.md

 ## What is NAC

 - NAC (Network Access Control)
-- (NAC) has the ability to restrict network access to devices and users that are authorized and authenticated.
+- (NAC) has the ability to restrict network access to devices and users that are authorised and authenticated.
 - Nac is largely about managing traffic.

 **What is NAC used for?**

-- Authorization, Authentication and Accounting (AAA) of network connections
+- Authorisation, Authentication and Accounting (AAA) of network connections
 - Role-based control for a user, device, or application post-authentication.
 This means that a given user and their device are placed into their corresponding permission buckets such that an employee in finance and an employee in HR have access to different resources in their environment.
 - Confidentiality and containment of intellectual property through policy enforcement.
 - Identity and asset management.